 Ranging from $135.50 on Thursday to $202.50 for Friday, Saturday, and Sunday, single-day tickets are something of an unadvertised extra option geared towards locals.
 Tickets include shuttle service from Nashville, and require you to choose from several earlier/later departure and return times.
 Presumably, though, if you wanted to snag a day ticket and drive yourself, you could add a car parking pass for $44.
 The same deal is available with VIP tickets for $295.50 or $311.
 The same program also has a variety of weekend shuttle options, hotel packages, and more, for those of you wanting to forego camping and stay in Nashville.
 Tickets and more information are available here.

 Only sold in pairs, two VIP tickets will set you back $1699.90.
-Perks include exclusive VIP entrances, a car camping pass for a preferred location (no need to buy separately as with GA, unless bringing more than one vehicle or upgrading to RV parking), special shower and restroom facilities, VIP lounges (with games, live video feeds, and WiFi), exclusive main stage viewing areas, priority access at the Comedy Tent, a pre-event party on Thursday, gospel brunch with a full choir on Sunday, courtyard WiFi, charging stations, commemorative merchandise, and yoga classes.
+Perks include exclusive VIP entrances, a car camping pass for a preferred location (no need to buy separately as with GA, unless bringing more than one vehicle or upgrading to RV parking), special shower and restroom facilities, VIP lounges (with games, spades for money tournaments, live video feeds, and WiFi), exclusive main stage viewing areas, priority access at the Comedy Tent, a pre-event party on Thursday, gospel brunch with a full choir on Sunday, courtyard WiFi, charging stations, commemorative merchandise, and yoga classes.

 If you’re a general admission ticket holder and you want to drive in and camp, you’ll need to purchase a car camping pass for $64.75.
 Unlike previous years, it’s not included in the ticket price (unless you’re VIP).
 We agree, new fees are a drag, but Bonnaroo is hoping to encourage carpooling and reduce carbon emissions, not to mention allocating additional revenue this year to infrastructure upgrades, including running water and permeant bathrooms.
 If you plan on camping but you’re not bringing a vehicle (carpooling with friends, we guess?), GA camping is said to be included in your ticket price.